valayDave/tell-me-your-secrets/README.md

 - Fork this repo
 - Create pull requests against the master branch
 - Be sure to add tests for changes or additional functionality
-- Ensure that the PR description clearly describes the behaviour
+- Ensure that the PR description clearly describes the behaviour of the change
 - Ensure that CI tests pass

 ## Module Inspiration